 Information on graduation/completion rates for first-time, full-time students is available through the Admissions Office or on the school's Consumer Information section of their website.
-These rates are calculated according to guidelines in the "Student-Right-to- Know" Act.
+These rates are calculated according to guidelines in the "Student-Right-to- Know" Act and available on the South University website.